microtrain/bootcamp/13-Express/06-AuthApp.md

 ### Extending HTML5 Validation

 We can invoke [HTML5 validation](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Form_validation) by adding the required attribute.
-HTML provides front end validation, front end validation meaning a savvy user can shut it off.
-It should be used with, not in lieu of back end validation.
-Front end has the advantage of not requiring a full form submission and when done well can create a better user experience.
-For the sake of this lesson we will only focus on front end validation.
+HTML provides front-end validation, front-end validation meaning a savvy user can shut it off.
+It should be used with, not in place of, back-end validation.
+Front-end validation has the advantage of not requiring the form to be submitted to the server.
+When done well front-end validation can create a better user experience.
+For the sake of this lesson, we will only focus on front-end validation.

 The addition of the ```required``` attribute will at the very least force a non-empty field.
 When applied to an input field of a specific type such as ```type="email"``` it would require the data to be of the correct type.
-You can use JavaScript to override HTML's default validation rules and customize front end validation to your needs.
+You can use JavaScript to override HTML's default validation rules and customize front-end validation to your needs.

-[</> code](https://github.com/microtrain/mean.example.com/commit/c47c8e3734129da3e48fc81fe08d2492815fcf4a) Create a validation object and bind it the click event of the submit button.
-This will trigger custom validation just before the submit event fires thus blocking the submit if any of the fields fail validation.
+[</> code](https://github.com/microtrain/mean.example.com/commit/c47c8e3734129da3e48fc81fe08d2492815fcf4a) Create a validation object and bind it to the click event of the submit button.
+This will hook the click event and trigger custom validation.
+If any of the fields fail validation, the form submission will be blocked.
+If all of the form fields pass validation, the form will be submitted as normal.
 ```js
 // ~line 121
 var validate = (function() {